dannyvankooten/dannyvankooten/RESUME.md

 Danny van Kooten
 ==================

 Programmer with experience working with C, Rust, Go, Python, PHP, SQL, JavaScript, Bash, HTML and CSS.
 I'm passionate about making software more sustainable.
-For me that means that whatever I work on should ultimately contribute to less (embodied) energy, the sharing of knowledge and the empowerment of disadvantaged groups.
+For me, that means that whatever I work on should ultimately contribute to less (embodied) energy, more freely shared knowledge and the empowerment of disadvantaged groups.

 | Practical info |  |
 | --- | --- |